rmporsch/simtools/docs/usage.rst

 simtools
 --------

-The package provides a number of mechanisms to simulate different kinds of data.
+Simtools is the work horse of the package.
+It provides two main functions to simulate phenoytpes.

 You can simulate a single phenoytpe on the basis of an existing genotypematrix.::

     import simtools.simtools as st
     heratibiltiy = 0.4
     num_causal_snps = 10
+    plink_file = 'plink_stem'
-    sims = st.Simtools(genotypematrix)
+    sims = st.Simtools(plink_file)
     # continuous phenotype
     pheno = sims.simple_phenotype(num_causal_snps, heratibiltiy)
     # binary phenotype